motethansen/spaceinvader_fun/README.md

 source .venv/bin/activate
 pip install pygame

-python main.py  to run the game
+python space_invader.py  to run the game

+The sprite.py is the sprite animation class, which was tested with several pixil files. only two of the sprites were used in the game for now.